hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 - Off-chain mainnet: `SHB53GD600EMEM74DFMA0B61JN8D8C4VE6DHF2QF`
 - Off-chain testnet: `SJB53GD600EMEM74DFMA0B61JN8D8C4VE4M8NJRP`

-The version bytes for the various address types can be [found here](https://github.com/jolocom/stacks-did-resolver/blob/main/src/constants.ts#L33).
+The version bytes for the various address types are also documented [here](https://github.com/jolocom/stacks-did-resolver/blob/main/src/constants.ts#L33).

-# 3. Blockstack DID Operations
+# 3. Stacks DID Operations

-## 3.1 Creating a Blockstack DID
+## 3.1 Creating a Stacks DID

-As mentioned in sections 1.2 and 1.3, a resolvable `stack:v2` DID can be derived given a valid BNS name (off-chain or on-chain).
-The process of creating a a DID is therefore reduced to registering the underlying BNS name.
+As mentioned in sections [1.2](#1.2-on-chain-dids) and [1.3](#1.3-off-chain-dids), a Stacks DID can be derived given any valid BNS name (off-chain or on-chain).
+Due to this one-to-one mapping between BNS names and Stacks DIDs, the process of creating a Stacks DID is reduced to simply registering the underlying BNS name.

 The following subsections will describe how on-chain and off-chain BNS names can be registered.

 ### 3.1.1 On-chain names